Meeting minutes for a nonprofit organization:

 This can be handled simply as a book:

 Federation of American Zookeepers.
 (2010).
 How to scoop the elephant poop (and other helpful tips for beginning zookeepers).
 Washington, DC: Author.

 These would most likely be found on the organization’s website:

 American Psychological Association.
 (2010).
 Ethical principles of psychologists and code of conduct.
 Retrieved from http://www.apa.org/ethics/code/index.aspx

-The "author" of reports, websites, can be an organization or governing body (such as a government department).
-In these cases, the organization IS the author and should be listed as such in your final citation.
+The "author" of resources such as reports or websites can be an organization or governing body (such as a government department).
+In these cases, the organization is the author and should be listed as such in your final citation.